euler-xyz/ethereum-vault-connector/docs/specs.md

 - `data` field is not empty
 1. Upon successful verification of the signature, EVC MUST increase the Nonce value corresponding to the Nonce Namespace and signer.
 1. The authorization rules of the Permit message calldata execution MUST be as if it were the Account Owner or Account Operator executing that calldata themselves.
-1. EVC MUST support the following Checks-deferrable Call functions: Callback, Call, Impersonate and Batch that are re-entrant and allow to execute calldata on an external target addresses.
+1. EVC MUST support the following Checks-deferrable Call functions: Call, Impersonate and Batch that are re-entrant and allow to execute calldata on an external target addresses.
 1. Each Checks-deferrable Call function MUST specify an Account.
 The functions MUST determine whether or not `msg.sender` is authorized to perform operations on that Account.
-Only the Owner or an Operator of the specified Account MUST be allowed to perform Call and individual Batch operations on behalf of the Account.
+If the target contract is not `msg.sender`, only the Owner or an Operator of the specified Account MUST be allowed to perform Call and individual Batch operations on behalf of the Account.
 Only the enabled Controller of the specified Account MUST be allowed to perform Impersonate operation on behalf of the Account.
 1. EVC MUST maintain the Execution Context and make it publicly observable.
 1. Execution Context MUST keep track of Checks-deferrable Call nesting depth counter starting at 0.
 The depth counter MUST increase by 1 every time Checks-deferrable Call is entered and MUST decrease by 1 when Checks-deferrable Call is exited.
 1. Execution Context MUST keep track of the Account on behalf of which current low-level calldata call is being performed.